 On the other hand, the ideas or implicit questions that lead to the construction of a table may help in two ways.
 They may suggest hypotheses that you had not already thought of.
 They will also help organise and record the information collected.

-Each clinician will develop and use their approach to collecting and analysing data, and other methods are discussed elsewhere on this website (here and here).
+Each clinician will develop and use their approach to collecting and analysing data; other methods are discussed elsewhere on this website (here and here).
 The clinician must consider each domain of the biopsychosocial model during assessment and when constructing the completed analysis.
 Everyone should develop this central skill.
 The flow of information is illustrated in this drawing (here).

-Recording the formulation
+Recording the information

 Many vital consequences flow from the proper formal recording, written and accessible.

-It forces commitment.
+It forces commitment

 Unfortunately, this lack of commitment means that the clinician learns less because they never have to acknowledge that a formulation was incorrect.
 Failures are often associated with good learning and improved quality of practice.